 We don’t mind a little kitsch as long as we can justify everything surrounding it.
-For example, there is no situation in which we can deal with the sparkler-topped bottle service at Greystone Manor, largely because there’s no situation in which we can deal with Greystone Manor as a whole.
-So the addition of something so arbitrary will inevitably cause us some amount of irrational irritability.
+For example, there is no situation in which we can deal with sparkler-topped bottle service, largely because there’s no situation in which sparkler-topped bottle service adds anything positive to your night.

 Our reaction?
 “Ooo fire!!”